huifenqi/arch/decisions/0003-use-ssh-key-instead-of-password.md

-# 3. use ssh key instead of password
+# 3. Use ssh key instead of password

 Date: 30/03/2017